Track your credit score easily

 A good credit score can open countless doors, including improving approval odds, making it easier to increase credit limits, and getting better interest rates.
 Overall, improving your credit score is relatively easy—you just have to find a way to work toward your goal while considering your financial situation.

 Several factors affect your credit score, so it’s important to take a multi-faceted approach when working to raise it.
-To improve your credit rating you should pay your bills on time every month, keep your credit utilization low, diversify your credit, leave old accounts open, and add new lines (and types) of credit when you’re ready.
+To improve your credit rating you should know when to pay your credit card, keep your credit utilization low, diversify your credit, leave old accounts open, and add new lines (and types) of credit when you’re ready.

 The graphic below shows the factors that the three major credit bureaus consider and the ratios they use when calculating your credit score.